 - establishing the necessary systems for financial planning, accounting and finance audits to the extent required;

-- appointing and dismissing managers (and persons performing the function of a manager) and authorized signatories;
+- appointing and dismissing managers (and persons performing the function of a manager) and authorised signatories;

 - high-level supervision of whether the persons in charge of management act in accordance with the law, the company’s articles of association, internal regulations and the board’s written instructions;